petablox/petablox/README.md

+## Manual Setup

+If you are running on Linux, you can choose to perform manual setup.
+You must install and start the Logicblox server and follow the directions in the Doop folder's `README` file.
+You need to set `DOOP_HOME` to use the install script of `soot-fact-generation` and `logicblox-unit`; `LOGICBLOX_HOME` to the Logicblox install location; and `LD_LIBRARY_PATH` to something (even empty, see Known Issues).

 ## Getting Started

+These instructions assume you want to use a VM to run the analyses.
+We use [Vagrant](https://www.vagrantup.com/) to provide the VM.
+One important point is that the `petablox` source folder will be mounted inside the VM under `/vagrant`.
+See the Vagrant docs for other information.

 First copy `provision/config.json.default` to `provision/config.json`.
 You can adjust values there as needed.
 This guide assumes LogicBlox version 3.10.21, but